Try, a rehearsal, Ishmael Houston-Jones

 Closed captions are available by clicking the “CC” button on the video.

 Try, a rehearsal is a new short video work by Ishmael Houston-Jones with collaborators Keith Hennessy, josé e. abad, Kevin O’Connor, and Snowflake Calvert.
 This film was commissioned and premiered at Danspace Project for Platform 2021: The Dream of the Audience.
 The digital premiere was followed by a live discussion with Miguel Gutierrez.
-The film and recorded conversation will be available here for viewing from July 1 – Aug 31.

 On Friday, May 21, 2021, Ishmael Houston-Jones presented a new short video work created while in-residence at Danspace’s historic venue in St. Mark’s Church.